Splice Beta 2025. November 26-27, Chiang Mai.

 destruction is an opportunity for new growth

-This is our sixth Splice Beta, and nothing you see here today is anything like the last five.
+This was our sixth Splice Beta, and nothing you saw here was anything like the last five.

 What is Splice Beta?